Supporting Tribal Youth: Training, Technical Assistance, and Youth Leadership

 -

-Category 1 - deliver training and
+Category 1 - Deliver training and

 programs that promote positive outcomes for tribal

-youth under the Coordinated Tribal Assistance Solicitation (CTAS) purpose areas 8 and 9, including, but not limited to:
+Solicitation (CTAS) purpose areas 8 and 9, including,

 -

-Category 2 - Work with tribal
+Category 2 - Coordinate and implement

-Activities include:
+include:

 - Recruit, train, and support a diverse group of youth leaders who will serve as planning team members, trainers, peer mentors, and subject matter experts